 - direct the administration and review of engineering operations for an organisation.

-Learn more about the entry to practice competencies for engineering managers (PDF 278KB).
+Learn more about the competencies for engineering managers.